 Mommy’s baby, Daddy’s maybe.
 And for 10–30 percent of daddies, it is not.

-The author says that rapists are predominantly from lower class.
+The author says that rapists are predominantly from the lower class.

-But studies also show that men with a high partner count are also more likely to use violence and that men who expected to earn high income were also more likely to use force.
+Instead, studies also show that men with a high partner count, men of high status, and men who expected to earn a high income were more likely to use force.

 - Sometimes unscientific

-The author says that a child represented 1/20 of a woman’s lifetime reproductive potential and 1/1000 of a man’s.
+The author says that a child represents 1/20 of a woman’s lifetime reproductive potential and 1/1000 of a man’s.

 - Sometimes on an unscientific political crusade

 Sometimes you get the feeling the authors are more focused on a war against politicized sciences than on actually doing science.